Landlord insurance: Protect your rental property

 Additional landlord insurance coverages

-You’re covered for damage to your home caused by fresh water, such as excessive rain, spring run-off and melting snow, coming in at ground level through windows and doors.
+You’re covered for damage to your rental home caused by fresh water, such as excessive rain, spring run-off and melting snow, coming in at ground level through windows and doors.
 Coverage offered depends on eligibility.

 Why buy landlord insurance with Sonnet?